“The Three Fates” by Sebastian L. Domenico

 Iodine is another main part of the thyroid hormone, which regulates metabolism.
 Iodine is also an important antioxidant.
 It can be obtained from a multivitamin, but some people require more to get their motor going.
 One excellent source of iodine is from kelp.
 There’s something magical about vegetables from the sea.
 The special seaweed Okinawans eat help them live to be 100 or more!
 Organic kelp (such as from BulkHerbs.com) provides several trace minerals without the toxic metals.

 Magnesium is involved in hundreds of chemical reactions in the body, many of which provide energy.
 It helps convert protein, fat & carbs into energy.
 The majority of Americans don’t get enough magnesium, and even a mild deficiency could promote fatigue (and/or anxiety) in some people.
 The green color in veggies comes from magnesium (in chlorophyll), so eat your veggies.
-Try adding 200 or more mg of magnesium to your diet in supplement form (e.g., magnesium citrate, malate, taurate or threonate).
-The common form in supplements is magnesium oxide, which is not well absorbed by the body, and not a good choice.
-Too much magnesium will loosen your stool, so use this as a yardstick to determine the dose you need.
+Try adding 200-400 or more mg of magnesium to your diet in supplement form (e.g., magnesium glycinate, malate, taurate, aspartate or threonate).
+Take stress-relieving baths in Epsom salts.
+The common form found in supplements is magnesium oxide, which is not well absorbed by the body.
+Too much magnesium will loosen your stool, which some people might appreciate.